ETikalenko/skills-assessment-data-engineer/README.md

     complex and less repeatable in other databases
   - using one staging view makes process simpler and it allows to test/validate the whole dataset before we start loading data to the next schema
+- Indexes are not created intentionally, as size of tables is very small
+- Further possible improvements:
+  - currently python scrit for csv conversion should be executed separately.
+Could you use fal package to place python script into pre-hooks: https://github.com/fal-ai/fal
+  - sh runner script to make presentation easier?
+Containerize development environment?
+  - deploy dbt docs as static site in cloud bucket for nice presentation of the whole graph

 ![lineage_graph.png](docs/lineage_graph.png)